deepumons/deepumons.github.io/_posts/2020-05-14-introduction-to-machine-learning.md

 tags: [machine learning]
 ---

-I took Andrew Ng’s Machine Learning course on Coursera during the summer of 2019.
+I took Andrew Ng’s Machine Learning course on Coursera in the summer of 2019.
 This course provided an entry point to the world of machine learning for me.
 The course touches upon some of the most widely used algorithms, and best practices in machine learning.
 There is some serious math involved, but it is not too difficult if you know linear algebra; some idea about calculus is also